 - The IMF’s major findings and policy messages are published twice a year in the Managing Director’s Global Policy Agenda.
 This report highlights the top-line messages from the IMF’s multilateral surveillance products (e.g., the WEO, GFSR, Fiscal Monitor, Pilot ESR, and Spillover Reports) and sets the agenda for the IMF’s key priorities.

-- Other initiatives that are expected to improve surveillance are coverage of relevant social issues (such as unemployment and inequality), including a recent comprehensive report on jobs and growth; early consultations with country authorities on relevant policy questions prior to Article IV consultations; and systematic follow-up on past advice.
+- Other initiatives to improve IMF surveillance focus on strengthening coverage of relevant structural and social issues (such as unemployment and inequality).
+They include a recent comprehensive report on jobs and growth; early consultations with country authorities on relevant policy questions prior to Article IV consultations; and systematic follow-up on past advice.